 - 1. Minor program in Biosciences and Biomedical Engineering (BSBE): To get a minor degree in BSBE, a student needs to register and pass at least FIVE prescribed courses excluding the core course BSE 101 Bio-Sciences for successful minor degree in BSBE. - 2.
 MINOR PROGRAM IN CHEMISTRY: To get a minor degree in Chemistry, a student needs to register and pass at least FIVE prescribed courses excluding the core course CH 103.
 Following are courses for successful minor degree in Chemistry. - 3.
-Minor Program in HSS: The School of Humanities and Social Sciences offer 2 Minor Programs: one in "Humanities" and another in "Social Sciences".
-A student needs to register and pass at least FIVE prescribed Humanities or Social Sciences courses excluding the core courses HS 159 and HS 108 for successful minor degree in Humanities or Social Sciences.
-A student who does 4 courses from Humanities and 1 course from Social Sciences and vice versa will be eligible for Minor Degree in HSS. - 4.
+Minor Program in HSS: A student needs to register and pass at least FIVE prescribed courses of Humanities and Social Sciences excluding the core courses HS 159 and HS 108 for successful minor degree in Humanities or Social Sciences. - 4.
 Minor Program in Astronomy (from AY 2016-17): To get a minor degree in Astronomy, a student needs to register and pass at least FIVE prescribed courses.
 Following are courses for successful minor degree in Astronomy.